Synthetic ECG Signal Generation using Probabilistic Diffusion Models: Methodology

 \subsection{Authenticity of Generated Beats}

-One of the metrics we used in our comparison is the authenticity test, in which the generated beats are checked whether they can replace the real beats in a classification task, which is investigated via the so-called \emph{classification test}.
+One of the metrics we used in our comparison is the authenticity test, in which the generated beats are checked whether they can function as and replace the \emph{real} beats in a classification task.
+This investigation is done via the so-called \emph{classification} or \emph{authenticity} test.
+The objective of this binary classification test is to distinguish Normal beats from the anomaly (here we picked the typical Class L as the anomaly).

 First, the state-of-the-art classifier (ResNet34) is trained on a totally balanced and all-real training set consisting of two classes: \textit{\textbf{N}} (Normal Beat) and \textit{\textbf{L}} (Left Bundle Branch Block Beat) with $7,000$ samples in each class.
-The trained classifier is put to test on a test set consisting of $1,000$ samples in each class, \emph{all real} and randomly selected from the unseen data in the original dataset.
-Then, the training set is imbalanced \emph{purposely} by reducing number of samples in \textit{\textbf{N}} class gradually, so that the performance of the classification becomes significantly poor, at which point the support set has a typical $350$ samples in \textit{\textbf{N}} and $7,000$ samples in \textit{\textbf{L}} class.
-The classifier is then trained on the imbalanced training set and the poor performance in the classification is recorded by the metrics.
-Then the imbalanced training set is augmented by the synthetic beats from various study cases to balance it and the improvements in classification metrics are measured and compared with the case with all-real and balanced training set.
-The same test set is used in all cases and no synthetic beats is used in the test set.
+The trained classifier is put to test on an unseen test set and the classification metrics are recorded.
+This is the \emph{reference case}, and any other study case is compared with this case (Table \ref{tab: auth test stats}).
+Then, the \emph{compromised case} is formed by imbalancing the training set purposely by reducing the number of samples in \textit{\textbf{N}} class down to $350$.
+The performance of the classification of the compromised case, which has been made poor intentionally, is recorded.
+Then, the imbalanced training set is augmented/balanced by the synthetic beats in each of the study cases and the classifier is trained on them.
+Since the training set is augmented/balanced, the classification performance improves significantly relative to the compromised case.
+The case which produces the best improvements in the classification metrics has produced the most authentic synthetic beats (Table \ref{tab: auth test stats}).
+The same test set is used in all cases: $1000$ samples of unseen real data in each class with no synthetic beats.